 Most of the time, a simple force quit and relaunch brings Finder back to life.
 If it takes more than a restart or two to get things back to normal, it’s most likely an issue of corrupted system files.

 If you know of any other fix to resolve the issue, let us know in the comments and we’ll update the post.

 - How to View Full File Path in Finder on Mac – File Navigation Simplified

-- How to Add Dropbox to the Sidebar in Finder on Mac
+- How to bookmark a folder in Finder on Mac

 Readers like you help support iGeeksBlog.
 When you make a purchase using links on our site, we may earn an affiliate commission.
 Read Disclaimer.